To be eligible to receive ReConnect Program funds, a proposed project must meet the following criteria:

 The datasets that make up the Service Area Map are also available to download under the Service Area Map Datasets page.

-- Ineligible Service Areas: If any part of a PFSA is ineligible, the Rural Utilities Service (RUS) may request that an application be modified.
+- Ineligible Service Areas: If any part of a PFSA is ineligible, the Rural Utilities Service (RUS) may request that an application be modified if the modification is deemed feasible.
+Otherwise, the application will be rejected.

 - Overlapping Service Areas: RUS will not fund more than one project that serves any one given geographic area.
 However, RUS reserves the right to make funding offers or seek consultations to resolve partially overlapping applications to make as many eligible applications viable for consideration as possible.
 Therefore, when addressing instances where service areas overlap, the Agency may do the following: